Create a Federal Student Aid ID (FSA ID)

 The most crucial step in the financial aid process is filling out the Free Application for Federal Student Aid (FAFSA).

-Use your PIN at these U.S. Department of Education Web sites:
+Use your FSA ID at these U.S. Department of Education Web sites:

 FAFSA on the Web